yadt/yadtshell/README.md

 # [YADTSHELL](http://yadt-project.org) [![Build Status](https://secure.travis-ci.org/yadt/yadtshell.png?branch=master)](http://travis-ci.org/yadt/yadtshell)

-The yadtshell controls yadt-clients via ssh, handles service dependencies and package updates.
+The yadtshell controls hosts with a yadt-clients via ssh, handles service dependencies and package updates.

 ## Installation with pip
 It is considered good practice to install all packages available via pip & easy_install in a